Only Much Louder: Digital

 OML Digital was the consolidation of the digital properties acquired by Only Much Louder.
 It was often referred to by its publication URL: NH7.in.
 Formed in 2010, it was a combination Indiecision, a music blog, and RadioVeRVe, an online radio.
 The publication covered the Indian independent music scene alongside topics of alternative culture.

 RadioVeRVe was co-founded by Bangalore-based, entrepreneur and technologist, Shreyas Srinivasan (and musician Gaurav Vaz) in 2006.
 Srinivasan bootstrapped the venture in Atul Chitnis's basement.
 The platform, in one of its many iterations, streamed Indian artists and was among the first of its kind in the subcontinent to do so.
 Indiecision was a music blog started by journalist Arjun S Ravi, in Mumbai, in 2008.
 It was one of the earliest digital platforms that exclusively covered independent, and non-film, music.
 Ravi, a St. Xavier's and MICA alum, began the website after working as a music journalist for Indian and global publications and later working as an editor at JAM Magazine.
 He began the site in his living room.

 Indiecision and RadioVeRVe were brought under the OML umbrella, with Ravi and Srinivasan serving as co-founding partners, in 2010.
 They initially worked between Mumbai and Bangalore, before shifting headquarters to Mumbai, in Lower Parel.
 The site continued to work as an online publication and included a rebranded RadioVeRVe, as its native online radio.

 The publication reviewed and wrote features with a primary focus on Indian and sub-continental artists, and alternative culture, with added global coverage.
 The online radio amassed a large, and exclusive, collection of independent music primarily from the sub-continent.
 It also launched a short-lived digital music store in collaboration with Flipkart.
 Since mid-2016, NH7.in ceased to operate as an online publication and became the official Weekender festival website.
 Since then, both Ravi and Srinivasan have moved on to other full time roles.
 Ravi works as the India head for Red Bull Media House, while Srinivasan went on to create, the ticketing platform, PayTM Insider.

 Ticketing

 In 2014, while working at OML, a team led by Srinivasan launched the online ticketing platform Insider.in.
 It was first used as a native ticketing platform for OML related events including Weekender and their comedy shows.
 They eventually expanded outside the OML roster and began ticketing events in numerous Indian cities.
 They expanded their scope from arts and culture events to outdoor extracurricular, other indoor events and sporting events.
 In July, 2017, PayTM acquired a majority stake in the company and rebranded it as PayTM Insider.

 Record label

-Counterculture Records was set up by OML in 2007 as an outlet for their music roster and other emerging talent.
+Counterculture Records was set up by Talwar in 2007 as an outlet for their music roster and other emerging talent.
 The initial compilation releases included singles from Raghu Dixit Project, Brute Force, Skinny Alley, Pentagram, Them Clones, Zero and other Indian artists.
 It was based in Mumbai, and after a dozen releases has remained inactive for over five years.